corybrunson/lastfirst/docs/fixed-adaptive/fixed-adaptive.md

 ## Implementation
 \label{sec:implementation}

-We have implemented both procedures in the R package landmark [@Brunson2021], borrowing a maxmin implementation by @Piekenbrock2020.
+We have implemented both procedures in the R package landmark [@Brunson2021a], borrowing a maxmin implementation by @Piekenbrock2020.
 Each procedure is implemented for Euclidean distances in C++ using Rcpp [@Eddelbuettel2011] and for many other distance metrics and similarity measures in R using the proxy package [@Meyer2021].
 For relative rank--based procedures, the user can choose any tie-handling rule (see the Appendix).
 The landmark-generating procedures return the indices of the selected landmarks, optionally together with the sets of indices of the points in the cover set centered at each landmark.
-In addition to the number of landmarks $n$ and either the radius $\eps$ of the balls or the cardinality $k$ of the neighborhoods, the user may also specify additive and multiplicative extension factors for $n$ and for $\eps$ or $k$.
+In addition to the number of landmarks $n$ and either the radius $\eps$ of the balls or the cardinality $k$ of the neighborhoods, the user may also specify multiplicative and additive extension factors for $n$ and for $\eps$ or $k$.
 These will produce additional landmarks ($n$) and larger cover sets ($\eps$ or $k$) with increased overlaps, in order to construct more overlapping covers.
+A multiplicative factor $a \geq 0$ extends the radius (cardinality) of each ball (neighborhood) in a maxmin (lastfirst) cover by a factor of $a$ (so that $a = 0$ produces no change), while an additive factor $b \geq 0$ extends the radius (cardinality) by $b$ units.

+For the bumpy circle experiments we also used the simplextree package [@Piekenbrock2020] and Python GUDHI [@Maria2014a] by way of the reticulate and interplex packages [@Ushey2022, @Brunson2022].

 ### Validation